wittawasw/wittawasw.github.io/_posts/2024-11-22-uuid-diff-and-when-to-use-en.md

 ## The Different Versions

-The UUID specification defines 7 well-defined versions, with version 4 and 7 as the most commonly used in recent software development.
+The UUID specification has 7 well-defined versions, with version 4 and 7 as the most commonly used in recent software development.

 ```sh